migtorres/gis-group-meeting/README.md

-# The GIS Group is ok!
+# The GIS Group is really cool!